-I grew up in north Louisiana making biscuits with both of my grandmothers, and then I made them on my own because in high school I got my kicks out of tending to my garden and whipping up fancy recipes that sometimes took a full day to master.
+I grew up making biscuits with both of my grandmothers, and then I made them on my own because in high school I got my kicks out of tending to my garden and whipping up fancy recipes that sometimes took a full day to master.
 And biscuits.
 I loved making biscuits.

 It’s been years, so it felt so nostalgic to roll out some dough.
 I invited a few friends over, and this time, the recipe I wanted to master was vegan biscuits with a hint of sweetness thanks to the addition of cinnamon and maple syrup.
 Yep, I’ve still got it.